-SURGICAL TECHNIQUE
+SURGICAL TECHNIQUE STEP BY STEP

 Initial evaluation of head position in relation to the chest is important and can determine a potential dislocation and its direction.
-Anterior, posterior, or vertical displacement injuries can occur and require reduction.
-Although tong traction can play a role in reducing deformities or dislocations, it has potential for harm if not used judiciously.
-For vertical displacement injuries, it is important not to further distract them with tong placement and perform expeditious definitive fixation.
-Anterior dislocations can be reduced via a roll under the shoulders, allowing the head to fall back.
-Likewise, posterior dislocations reduce simply by placing the head on a pillow or blankets, allowing it to translate forward.
+Anterior, posterior or vertical displacement injuries can occur and will require reduction.
+Although, tong traction can play a role in reducing deformities or dislocations, it has potential for harm if not used judiciously.
+For vertical displacement injuries it is important not to further distract them with tong placement and perform expeditious definitive fixation.
+Anterior dislocations can be reduced via a roll under the shoulders allowing the head to fall back.
+Likewise, posterior dislocations reduce simply by placing the head on a pillow or blankets allowing it to translate forward.
 This reduction across the occipitocervical junction should occur under direct fluoroscopic visualization of the occiput and upper cervical spine.
-If surgical stabilization is delayed after any reduction, close and frequent evaluation, both clinically and radiographically, must be performed until definitive fixation.
+If surgical stabilization is delayed following any reduction close and frequent evaluation both clinically and radiographically must be performed until definitive fixation.
 Patients with a cervical or occipitocervical injury can initially be placed in tong traction until operative fixation.
-No significant traction need be applied to this system; 4-7 kilograms suffice in maintaining a neutral anatomic position.
+No significant traction needs to be applied to this system; 2-3 lbs will suffice in maintaining a neutral anatomic position.
 Tong traction also denotes the severity of the injury to other health care personnel and offer a head handle for facilitating transfers and intraoperative head positioning.

-Patients should be considered for an awake fiberoptic nasal or endotracheal intubation while neuromonitoring is performed.
-Patients will need spinal cord monitoring throughout the procedure.
-Prone positioning on the Jackson table using either a Mayfield 3-pin head holder or Gardner-Wells tong axial traction with Mayfield headrest is our preferred method.
-After the patient is positioned, radiographic studies are performed to confirm satisfactory anatomic alignment.
+Patients should be considered for an awaken fiberoptic nasal or endotracheal intubation while neuromonitoring is performed.
+Patients need spinal cord monitoring throughout the procedure.
+Prone positioning on the Jackson table using either a Mayfield 3-pin head holder or Gardner-Wells tong axial traction with Mayfield headrest are author's preferred method.